Frankdiazw/MechaCar_Statistical_Analysis/README.md

 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

+## Linear Regression to Predict MPG

+## Summary Statistics on Suspension Coils

+## T-Test on Suspension Coils

+## Study Design for MechaCar vs the Competition